ROCm/rocSPARSE/docs/source/usermanual.rst

 This module holds all sparse utility routines.

 The sparse utility routines allow for testing whether matrix data is valid for different matrix formats

+The routines in this module do not support execution in a hipGraph context.

 rocsparse_check_matrix_csr_buffer_size()
 ----------------------------------------